South Africa May 28-June 2, June 2023

 1. South Africa is the most upscale of all African countries, with excellent architecture, stores, broad streets and excellent roads (the Joberg/Pretoria expressway is up to 5 lanes wide with no tolls).

 Blackouts are routine from 12-2, 8-10 in the evening and during the night.
 They call it load-shedding.
 The railway and water supplies are all affected by the incompetence of the government.
-Universities are world class.
+Universities are world-class.

+3. Museums.
 Are very cheap – usually 50-100 Rand.
 All the national museums and Wits museums are free.
 The rest have a reduced rate if over 65, even if not a national.

 4. People.
 Virtually entirely black until you drive north towards Pretoria, with expansive homes in gated communities and mostly white people at the Smuts house and malls.
 I am always fascinated by black hair and like most African countries, most women have attachments.

 5. Safety.
 I have never been in any country where so many people warned me of being robbed by the “boys”.
-Usually they mentioned not walking around with your phone in your hand.
-Rental cars are stored in the locked compounds to avoid being stolen.
+Usually, they mentioned not walking around with your phone in your hand.
+Rental cars are stored in locked compounds to avoid being stolen.
 A woman yelled from across the street to not walk between Park terminal and the Europcar rental.

 SOUTH AFRICA – GAUTENG (Johannesburg, Pretoria, Germiston)